Clerkenwell cinema fire: Aftermath

-On learning of the gravity of the situation, Lauwers handed himself in to Walthamstow police station, and was later given a life sentence on three sample charges of manslaughter.
+On learning of the gravity of the situation, Lauwers handed himself in to Walthamstow police station.
+At his trial at the Old Bailey in 1995, he was cleared of three representative charges of murder and was found guilty of manslaughter.
+Lauwers was sentenced on 27 March 1995 to a life sentence with a minimum term of 10 years.

-Lauwers died aged 41 in prison from a heart attack in 2001.
+Lauwers died in prison from a heart attack on 26 February 2001.
+He was 41.